joeinnes/sk-blog/src/content/how-much-time-do-we-have.md

 > It turns out that when I graduated from high school, I had already used up 93% of my in-person parent time.
 I’m now enjoying the last 5% of that time.
 We’re in the tail end.

-It was a quiet reminder that these numbers are optimistic estimates that the author has two sisters, similar to me.
+The author has two sisters, similar to me, which is a quiet reminder that these numbers are optimistic estimates.
 They calculated that they probably had 15% of their time left.
 But the truth is that any day, that time can run out, like it did with Sandi.

 I wanted to calculate if their assumptions were broadly correct and/or similar to my numbers.

-Here is my working:
+I plugged some numbers into a life expectancy calculator, and then did some rough estimations of how many hours per year I have spent respectively with my mum and dad.

-**1) Living in the same place as the people you love matters.** I probably have 10X the time left with the people who live in my city as I do with the people who live somewhere else.
+And if I carry on like this, I'm not quite at 5%, but not much more than 7% (and it was about 60% by age 12, not 75%).

-**2) Priorities matter.** Your remaining face time with any person depends largely on where that person falls on your list of life priorities.
-Make sure this list is set by you—not by unconscious inertia.
+These types of thoughts have been on my mind a lot over the past year or so, and I was happy to see how many people also think about this.

-**3) Quality time matters.** If you’re in your last 10% of time with someone you love, keep that fact in the front of your mind when you’re with them and treat that time as what it actually is: precious.
+We all have to accept that there is a finite number of times we will ever meet the people we care about again, and that number is probably a lot lower than you think it is.